qaisjp/comm2/README.md

 # community

-## Contributors
+## Contributions

+**Please do not send code contributions at this stage.**

-If you have access to this repo, it might be to give you an idea of how the project is progressing, or to perhaps help provide insight on some questions I may have throughout the year.
+This repo is only public to give you an idea of how the project is progressing.

-But please keep in mind that this project is being used to get "academic credit", and I need to be very careful to not misrepresent the work I have done!
+This project is being used to get "academic credit" and I need to be very careful to not misrepresent the work I have done!

-I ask that you do not push anything to this repository, and to refrain from making code contributions.
+Those with write access, I ask that you do not push anything to this repository.

 **Question to Don (Honours project coordinator)**
 > Is source for honours projects required to be closed source until the end of the project?